data-engineering-community/data-engineering-wiki/Concepts/Data Processing/Queue.md

 - If analytics is down for a day, it can replay the topic and catch up.

 ### SQS approach (task first)
-- Put task: “Send receipt for order 123”
+- Put task: "Send receipt for order 123"
 - One worker picks it and sends the email.
 - Great for the email task — but SQS is not ideal as the main system-of-record for all order events.